fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## 6: Industrializing Food
 Continuing with the same theme as milk, this week we look at how farms became more like factories in the early 20th century.
 We also look in particular at the drive to industrialize animals to scale up production and lower costs.
+This week continues our exploration of our changing relationship to nature driven (in part) by food production.

 ### Feb 21
 - Deborah Fitzgerald, [_Every Farm a Factory: The Industrial Ideal in American Agriculture_](http://ebookcentral.proquest.com/lib/unm/detail.action?docID=3419843), 10--32.